Children's books reviewed for grownups.

 When I first started writing this blog in 2008, I called it Pink Me.
 I didn't know what to title it, so I named it after the color of my hair.
 Ehh, sometimes you punt.

-But six years and 770 blog posts later, it's time for a more meaningful name (or rather, a name with any meaning at all), and Unadulterated is it.
+But six years and 770 blog posts later, it was time for a more meaningful name (or rather, a name with any meaning at all), and Unadulterated was it.
 I like it.
 It means pure and undiluted, and Pink Me has always been reviews and very little else.
 It's also a dumb pun.
 As in...
 I review un-adult books?